DanWaLes/age-verification/README.md

 As such, age ranges *exclusive* to forced-identification methods will never be included.

 Note that age ranges trasmitted via the API is still prone to misuse.
+It would be significantly better if parental controls were to be used instead.

 ### Inside scope
+Below is an incomplete list of age ranges that are supported.

+Laws marks with an asterix require forced-identification.
+Users with root access are technically able to bypass forced-identification checks.
 #### Common age range 0
 * `>=0 - <13`
 * `>=13 - <16`